A Jacobite Gazetteer - Germany - Hannover

 James, Prince of Wales

-The Landesgalerie Hannover is the state art collection in the city of Hanover.
+The Landesmuseum Hannover is the state art collection in the city of Hannover.

-The gallery owns an oil on canvas portrait (71 x 58 cm) of James, Prince of Wales (later King James III and VIII by François de Troy.1 James wears a metal breastplate over a red jacket.
+The museum owns a portrait of James, Prince of Wales (later King James III and VIII) by François de Troy.1 James wears a metal breastplate over a red jacket.
 Over the breastplate he wears the blue sash of the Most Noble Order of the Garter.
 The portrait is dated to 1700.
-It was acquired by the Landesgalerie Hannover in 1887.2
+It was acquired by the Landesmuseum Hannover in 1887.2

 Website.